JackBocresion/math231br/potential_appendices.md

 ## Calabi-Eckmann manifolds
 Give an intro to Calabi-Eckmann manifolds, following their original paper.
 Prove that Calabi-Eckmann manifolds do not admit a Kähler metric and therefore are not algebraic, and explain why this is so cool!
 Time/interest pending, investigate their $\overline{\partial}$ cohomology, following Kodaira-Spencer and Ise, discussed in Appendix II.9 in Hirzebruch.

-## The Lefschetz hyperplane theorem via Morse theory
+## The Lefschetz hyperplane theorem via Morse theory (dibs: Sophie Zhu)
 Give an overview of Andreotti and Frankel proof of the Lefschetz hyperplane theorem via Morse theory.
 Use it to compute the (co)homology of various complex algebraic varieties.

 ## Thom's computation of $\pi_\ast \text{MSO}$